Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/guides/create-voice-application.md

 # Create a Nexmo Voice API Application

-Every number programmability service application that you build must be associated with a Nexmo Voice Application.
+Every Number Programmability service application that you build must be associated with a Nexmo Voice Application.

 > **Note**: To avoid confusion, `Application` here refers to the Nexmo Voice Application.
 The application you are building will be referred to as "application".